 By Cassady Weldon

-Cassady Weldon is a senior journalism and mass communication major and student writer for the Samford Office of Marketing and Communication.
+Cassady Weldon is a journalism and mass communication major and a news and feature writer in the Office of Marketing and Communication.